1. Organizer/Persons in Charge/Competitions and Disciplines

 3.2 Risk

 Participation in the event happens at one’s own risk!
-The participant knows and is fully aware of the dangers associated with cycling, especially mountain biking and cycling on the Nürburgring.
+The participant knows and is fully aware of the dangers associated with cycling, especially while graveling and riding on the Nürburgring.
 The participant acknowledges that there is a risk involved in striving for special sporting achievements.
 The participant accepts for him-/herself that life and physical safety can be endangered by the practice of such a competitive sport.
 This includes dangers for everyone in the competition area, especially from environmental conditions, technical equipment, atmospheric influences, possibly dangers of public roads, as well as natural and artificial obstacles.

 3.3 Liability